-First and foremost, call your old and new utility companies as soon as you make the decision to move.
 The earlier you can schedule the internet company to set up your wi-fi connection, the more likely you are to get the appointment that is most convenient for you.
 This is the biggest reason not to procrastinate here.
 (We are speaking from experience!)
 If you wait until the last minute, you may find yourself streaming Netflix using your phone’s hot spot.
 Keep a notebook with related to-do lists (including dropping off that old modem so you don’t have a surprise bill in two months), dates you called, appointments you’ve made, etc.

-Next up in the planning department: find a mover and secure your date.
 Be sure to ask about rescheduling policies in case of unexpected delays.
 Consider using a service like Pods or ZippyShell so that you can move boxes out of your home and into a storage container in the weeks leading up to the move.
 Your real estate agent may also recommend this in order to declutter your existing home for showings!

 Make a habit of not eating out in the month before your move.
 Not only will this help you save up for the move, but it will also help you eat through the items in your freezer and pantry resulting in less food to move or throw out.